Mary Gordon’s fiction explores the nature of love of religion, of family relationships and, in every sense, illuminates and enhances our lives.

 “Rich . . . satisfying . . . a work of vast intelligence and enormous charm.”—Newsday

-Mary Gordon is the author of seven novels, including Final Payments, Pearl, and The Love of My Youth; six works of nonfiction, including the memoirs The Shadow Man and Circling My Mother; and three collections of fiction, including The Stories… More about Mary Gordon
+Mary Gordon is the author of seven novels, including Final Payments, Pearl, and The Love of My Youth; six works of nonfiction, including the memoirs The Shadow Man and Circling My Mother; and three collections of fiction, including The Stories of Mary Gordon, which was awarded the Story Prize….
+More about Mary Gordon

 Published by Ballantine Books Mar 12, 1986| 304 Pages| 5-1/2 x 8-1/2| ISBN 9780345483010